Willapa Hills State Park Trail

-The Willapa Hills Trail is one of five long-distance rail-trails managed by Washington State Parks.
-Willapa Hills is a key element of State Parks’ long-term plan for a cross-state trail network from the Idaho Border to the Pacific Ocean.
+One of five long-distance routes managed by Washington State Parks, the Willapa Hills State Park Trail is a key segment in the cross-state network spanning from the Idaho border to the shores of Willapa Bay.

 In the late 1800s, the Northern Pacific Railway used the line as a spur track for logging.
 Train tracks once crossed more than 2,000 miles from Willapa Bay to Lake Superior, but freight traffic declined in the late 1950s, and the Willapa Hills route was abandoned in 1990.
 State Parks acquired the railroad right-of-way for use as a trail in 1993.